bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+  > Semantic HTML tags give standard(ish) meanings to common page elements so search engines, site aggregators, and accessibility engines (e.g. screen readers) can interpret them.
+These tags allow those tools to "understand" the content of the page without worrying about the layout and style.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. What are the 4 areas of the box model?